gjanders/SplunkVersionControl/README.md

 ## What other lookup files are used by the app?
 - `splunkversioncontrol_globalexclusionlist`, this lookup definition records a list of excluded applications
-- `splunkversioncontrol_restorelist`, this lookup definition records what must be restored by the restore modular input
+- `splunkversioncontrol_restorelist`, this lookup definition records what must be restored by the restore modular input (this is used by the non-dynamic dashboard)
 - `splunkversioncontrol_taglist`, this lookup definition records the tags available in git

 ## Where are the logs?